 Men at the Phillips House performed roles outside the home, as was the case for Patrick O’Hara who served as the family’s chauffeur.
 Patrick was responsible for not only driving the Phillips’ family vehicle but also for its care and upkeep.

-Guests may tour the Phillips House between 11:00 am and 4:00 pm on Saturdays and Sundays through May 27.
-June 1 through October 31 the Phillips House is open for tours Tuesday through Saturday.
+In addition to special events like The Irish Experience, guests may tour the Phillips House between 11:00 am and 4:00 pm Tuesday through Saturday beginning May 1 and running through October 31.
 Tours begin every half hour with the last tour at 4:00 pm.